 As a Biblically faithful Christian I have found it challenging to tackle this subject more than anything because I probably run the risk of being branded a heretic for even exploring the truth of this matter.
 But how can a Christian who is Biblically faithfully and pronounce truth from the Bible not be willing to address some of the tougher questions surrounding its claims, content, and why we hold it in such high esteem?
 Not that I’m making myself a martyr here but let’s tackle the hard stuff shall we?
 Similar to other posts, this is a topic where volumes have been written so this post will be elementary at the most, but hopefully thought-provoking at the least.

 A quick background of the Bible might be in order here.
 And when I say the term Bible, I am referring to both the Old and New Testaments.
 If I reference the phrase Hebrew Bible, that will refer to just the Old Testament (though faithful Jewish people hold differing views on their own scriptures as well).
 Many of you readers are highly intelligent and know the Bible is a collection of books of different authors (most of them male from what we know) which was recorded in some form of written and oral tradition over the course of perhaps more than 1,000 years and throughout numerous geographic locations, though local compared to a global scale.
 It was not written at one time nor was it all intended to be an eyewitness account.
-It is a combination of history, myth, poetry and prose, songs, stories, etc…brought to convey a remarkably succinct salvation story of a monotheistic God and the people He created.
+It is a combination of history, myth, poetry and prose, songs, stories, etc…brought to convey a remarkably succinct salvation story of a monotheistic God, the people He created, and the people he ultimately saved.

-Some Christian circles disagree(d) on what books should actually compose the Hebrew Bible and some Christians also disagree(d) on what books should have composed the New Testament scriptures, which took a few hundred years to officially decide.
+Some early Christian groups with authority disagree(d) on what books should actually compose the Hebrew Bible and some Christians also disagree(d) on what books should have composed the New Testament scriptures, which took a few hundred years to officially decide.
 These books are a combination of Apocryphal and Deuterocanonical books which different Christian groups hold authentic, but of unknown or perhaps unfounded origin.
 These books are rejected by many Protestant Christians from the Biblical canon.

 Historically what we know of the final decision on the makeup of the Biblical canon may not have occurred until the 4th or 5th century by the Catholic Church, and then a number of books of the Old Testament accepted by Catholics were later placed into Apocryphal/Deuterocanonical status by Protestant revisionists.
 Even the decision of what we know of as the Hebrew Bible may not have ben decided by the time of Jesus.
 Most Protestant Bibles today have 39 books in the Old, 27 in the New, for a total of 66 books of the Bible.